-Getting your Beer Labels right
+Getting your Beer Labels Right

-Home brewing and craft beers have really taken off in recent years.
+craft beers have really taken off in recent years.
 We’ve certainly noticed more people printing beer labels at Avery WePrint and it is important to get your beer labels right.
 Home brewing and craft beers have really taken off in recent years.
 We’ve certainly noticed more people printing beer labels at Avery WePrint.

 If you’re selling your beer to the public, getting your Product Labels right can be a delicate balance, whether you’re brewing beer as a business or as a hobby.
 Not only do you need the branding and design of the labels to work, there are also rules, regulations and best practice to take into account.